 There are two things that you should consider:

 - The active ingredients and purpose of each serum and sheet mask you’re putting in one routine.
-It greatly depends on the type of serum or essence that you incorporate them with.
-If they have different actives that are targeting different skin concerns on your skin, you can definitely layer them on top of other serum / essences.
+It greatly depends on the type of serum or essence you incorporate them with.
+If they have different actives targeting different skin concerns on your skin, you can layer them on top of other serum/essences.

 Example: Serum for brightening and sheet mask for hydration, vice versa